majaluoma/portfolio/public/siteTexts/blogEntries/4/text.md

 ## OpenTTD Daemon - Infrastructure as Code
-The purpose of this project was to produce code that builds an openTTD game server on the target machine using Saltstack.
+The purpose of this project was to produce code that builds an openTTD game server on the minion machine using Saltstack.
 In this report, I go through all the necessary steps.
-I also wanted to configure the game so that it would work as a marathon game lasting the whole weekend, which could be played alongside other LAN games.

-7:45 I started working on the task.

 I created two vagrant virtual machines, **master** and **minion1**, with the following initial scripts: